8 ways To Make Your Engagement Ring’s Diamond Look Bigger

 The brightest and shiniest precious metal for an engagement ring is 18k white gold.
 18k white gold jewelry is covered in a thin layer of a very hard element called ‘rhodium’, which not only protects the soft gold from getting scratched, it is also extremely white and extremely shiny.

-Click here to view 396 white gold engagement rings from my most value-orientated recommended retailer.
+Click here to view 243 white gold engagement rings from my recommended retailer that delivers the best bang for the buck.

 5. Choose a halo setting